Chicago Becomes First Major U.S. City to Require Lock-to Technology - A Feature Pioneered by Pace - In Its Dockless Bike Sharing Program

 To ride Pace, users simply download the free Pace app available in the App Store and Google Play.
 One tap automatically unlocks a Pace smart bike, allowing riders to get rolling in seconds.
 The first trip is free, and riders can choose between affordable usage-based pricing at $1 per 30 minutes or monthly subscription plans.
 In support of Chicago’s dockless pilot program, Pace will also roll out new pricing and payment options that make the service even more equitable and accessible, including support for cash payments and non-smartphone rentals.

-Pace is a nationwide dockless bike share service for cities and universities that offers all the benefits of dockless bike sharing with none of the drawbacks.
-Powered by Zagster — the U.S. leader in bike sharing, with more than 200 bike shares across 35 states — Pace features a first-of-its-kind bike sharing model that blends predictability and flexibility for riders while preserving order and safety for communities.
-Pace’s lock-to platform ensures bikes are secured to fixed objects when not in use, while a mix of intelligently placed bike share parking, plus the freedom of being able to lock Pace bikes to public racks, enables true point-to-point travel while ensuring riders can reliably add bike sharing to their daily transit mix.
+Pace is a nationwide dockless bike sharing service for cities and universities that offers all the benefits of dockless bike sharing, with none of the drawbacks.
+Powered by Zagster — the U.S. leader in bike sharing, with more than 250 bike shares across 35 states — Pace features a first-of-its-kind bike sharing model that blends predictability and flexibility for riders while preserving order and safety for communities.
+Pace’s lock-to technology ensures bikes are always secured to fixed objects when not in use, while a mix of intelligently placed bike share parking, plus the freedom of being able to lock Pace bikes to public racks, enables point-to-point travel while ensuring riders can reliably add bike sharing to their daily transit mix.

 More information about Pace can be found at ridepace.com.